hudsonansley/WordPuzzler/README.md

 - [ ] mark letters with red outline if the clue selection contradicts previous clue selections
 - [x] add ability to enter arbitrary target word
 - [ ] show typing while initialization is happening
+- [ ] show keyboard keys as disabled when not functional, e.g., the "<" key only works when a target word is set, or only one word remains
+- [ ] add auto code formatter